deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 Julian chuckled.
 At some point in the night, without her noticing, he’d withdrawn his arm from under Xiù’s head, and now he pushed himself up on it.
 “Told you.”
 He whispered into her ear.
 “Sleep well?”

-“That’s the best night of sleep I’ve had in...
-I don’t know how long!”
+“That’s the best night of sleep I’ve had in...I don’t know how long!”
 Xiù realised, sitting up.

 Allison, who had turned and was stripping for her morning shower, nodded enthusiastically.
 “He’s like a magic comfort blanket, isn’t he?”